Confronting the challenges and developing the insights that will sustain Moore's Law.

 Demonstrating new technologies that can outperform CMOS in ten years and beyond.

-Sign in or click here to register
+Sign in or click to register

-is committed to supporting a diversity of science and engineering students at various levels of education, encouraging them to pursue careers as innovators and technology leaders.
+A private foundation, the Education Alliance is committed to supporting a diversity of science and engineering students at various levels of education, encouraging them to pursue careers as innovators and technology leaders.

 "The SRC model is all about synergy.
 It brings together individual industry competitors to work jointly for the benefit of all.

 "It is clearly understood that when the industry moves forward and the proverbial pie gets bigger, every participating entity enjoys greater success.
 And SRC's groundbreaking collaborative model works as an effective means to this end."